Why Your Website Isn’t Ranking on Google: Common Issues and Solutions

 The reality is simple: most websites don’t rank because the foundations aren’t properly built.

-Before you blame the algorithm, here are the most common reasons your website isn’t appearing — and what to address first.
+Before you blame the algorithm, let’s explore the most common reasons your website isn’t appearing — and what to address first.

 1. There Is No Clear On-Page SEO Structure